njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/images/README.md

-This folder holds the images of tables and plots displayed in the IPython notebook, pymaceuticals.ipynb: the IPython Notebook generates these images in Image Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).
+This folder holds the images of tables and plots displayed in the Jupyter Notebook, pymaceuticals.ipynb: the Jupyter Notebook generates these images in Image Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----